pylight/gsn/README.md

 License
 =======

-The following directories and their contents are Copyright Tom Preston-Werner.
-You may not reuse anything therein without my permission:

-* _posts/
-* images/
+This repo was forked from http://github.com/mojombo/jekyll and is intended for my personal blog.

-All other directories and files are MIT Licensed.
+Nevertheless, the files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.
+If you want to start some more hardcore forking action, go ahead! :>
-If you do use them, a link back to http://github.com/mojombo/jekyll would be appreciated, but is not required.
+If you do use these files, a link back would be appreciated, but is not required.